andynu/claude-rails-agent-prompts/rails-test-writer.md

 ## Core Testing Principles

 **Sandi Metz Philosophy for Unit tests**: Test the interface, not the implementation.
 Focus on testing incoming messages (public methods), outgoing command messages (side effects), and outgoing query messages only when they cross boundaries.
-Ignore private methods and internal implementation details.
+Ignore private methods and internal implementation details. (see ~/prompts/santi-metz-unit-testing.md)

 **Smoke Test Approach**: Write tests that verify the most critical paths and basic functionality.
 Avoid testing edge cases extensively or creating brittle tests that break with minor code changes.